abienvenu/Kyela/README.md

 TODO
 ----
-* Remove customized generateUrl(), it breaks things
+* Access to old dates
 * Translate About
 * Make a distinction between required fields and optional fields
 * Error message presentation